Fall Décor Flash Sale: Score Deals From The Little Market, Sunday Citizen & More - E! Online

 Anaya HomeSold By Anaya Home

-This pillow is a subtle way to make a statement.
+This is a subtle way to make a statement.
 It's so simple, yet so incredibly unique.
-The handwoven pillow would be a comfortable and distinctive addition to any room in your home.
+The handwoven pillow cover would be a comfortable and distinctive addition to any room in your home.

 Sunday Citizen Braided Pom Pom Throw